mjambon/blog/src/index.md

 Artificial cognition
 --

-In my personal time, I’ve been working toward providing machines with adaptability, imagination, and intelligence.
-The emphasis is on developing general proto-intelligence first, with the firm belief that optimizing the system for domain-specific applications doesn’t serve that goal.
+In my personal time, I develop theories and software for creating machines that will live their own lives and take care of themselves.
+The emphasis is on developing a general form of proto-intelligence first, and not any specific application.
+This endeavor is more of an art project than an industrial project, as ultimately it is about creating artificial individuals, not tools.

 The implementation of the
 [architecture laid out in 2016](2016-08-20-agi-project-status-2016) is